-Jaclyn Smith Pays Tribute To Her Late ‘Charlie’s Angels’ Co-Star Tanya Roberts
+Jaclyn Smith Pays Tribute To Her Late 'Charlie's Angels' Co-Star Tanya Roberts

 She revealed that she loved traveling with the cast to Hawaii to film episodes, and she named the 1981 episode "Hawaiian Angels" as her favorite.

-Roberts is the second Charlies’ Angels actress to pass away.
+Roberts is the second Charlie's Angels actress to pass away.
 In 2009, Fawcett passed away following a long battle with cancer.

 In addition to her role on Charlie's Angels, Roberts was best known as a Bond Girl in the film A View to a Kill (1985) and as Midge Pinciotti on Fox's That '70s Show in the late 1990s.

-Roberts’ death came amid conflicting news reports after her publicist, Mike Pingel, incorrectly reported that she died more than a day before she passed away due to a misunderstanding with her husband, Lance O’Brien.
+Roberts' death came amid conflicting news reports after her publicist, Mike Pingel, incorrectly reported that she died due to a misunderstanding with her domestic partner, Lance O'Brien.

 That in turn, caused That '70s Show actor Ashton Kutcher to inform co-stars Topher Grace and Debra Jo Rupp that Roberts was indeed alive after they posted tributes to her.
 Sadly, the actress' death was confirmed the next morning.